indiana-university/rivet-source/src/components/feature/basic/README.md

 ### Content

 The content pattern consists of an image, title, detail, and a call to action (all of which are optional).
-When simply working with content-based information (such as creating a call out on the homepage for a service, etc.), it is best to consult this pattern.
+When working with content-based information (such as creating a call out on the homepage for a service, etc.), it is best to consult this pattern.

 #### Adding the markup